The Right Message

 2. Focused on the Message of Jesus

-We must pay attention to what we've heard—Jesus' message.
+We must pay attention to what we've heard from Jesus.
 Paying attention is a battle, especially for youth amid distractions like phones and entertainment.
+The secular and demonic worlds vie for your attention.
+But if you know Jesus is greater and satisfied your soul, staying engaged won't be hard.

+We must make every effort, fearing drift.
 Hosea 4:6 says, "My people are destroyed for lack of knowledge."
 Don't come as spectators.
 The right youth group refreshes, encourages, equips, convicts, and sends you out with marching orders.

 3. Focused on the Right Message